 An application, available from DFW, must be processed 21 days before the scheduled start date.
 Call (317) 232-4080 for more information.

 Lake Michigan Trout and Salmon

-Trout or salmon with a missing adipose fin contain a small micro wire tag in the head of the fish with important information the DNR needs for a study.
-Please save the head from your marked (adipose fin-clipped) trout and salmon and contact the Division of Fish and Wildlife (219) 874-6824 for instruction on drop-off locations.
+Trout or salmon with a missing adipose fin contain a small micro wire tag in the head of the fish with information important to DNR research.
+Please save the head from your marked (adipose fin-clipped) trout and salmon and call the Division of Fish & Wildlife at (219) 874-6824 for instruction on drop-off locations.

 Only trout and salmon with a missing adipose fin have micro tags.
 The adipose fin is along the fish’s spine between the dorsal fin and caudal (tail) fin.

 It is illegal to use the following devices to take fish from public waters: a weir, electric current, dynamite or other explosive, a firearm, hands alone, or any substance that may weaken or poison fish.

 Anglers are responsible for maintaining fish in a healthy condition if they wish to return fish to the water.
 Dead and dying fish already kept cannot be released back into the water.
-At no time may anglers have more than a bag limit of fish in their possession while engaged in a day’s fishing.
+At no time may anglers have more than a bag limit in their possession while engaged in a day’s fishing.
 However, sorting of fish may be allowed within the bag limit if fish are in healthy condition at the time of release.
-For example, if you catch five largemouth bass (daily bag limit is five) and later that day catch a larger largemouth bass, it is legal to release any of the other fish in good condition in order to keep the larger one.
+For example, if you catch five largemouth bass (daily bag limit is five) and catch a bigger largemouth bass later that day, it is legal to release any of the other fish in good condition in order to keep the larger one.
 Fish must be released into the water from which they were taken and be able to swim away normally.
 All fish in possession must meet legal size limits.

 Minnows and crayfish may be collected any time through the year if you have a valid sport fishing license.
 Minnows and crayfish collected from public waters cannot be sold.